Charter (CHTR)

 Charter Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Charter’s ROIC averaged 1.1 percentage point increases over the last few years.
-This is a good sign, and we hope the company can continue improving.
+Unfortunately, Charter’s ROIC has stayed the same over the last few years.
+If the company wants to become an investable business, it must improve its returns by generating more profitable growth.

 10. Balance Sheet Assessment